SeanS86/docker-pipeline-demo/README.md

 - And you can deploy any branch with any image tag in the `dev` and `staging` environments.
 However in `prod` you can only deploy the main branch with any tag.
 - Deploying the image to Kubernetes is done via Helm.
 The image name and tag values are `--set` arguments in command while the namespace plus the cluster are specified in `kubeconfig` file.

-**Please note:** The deployment workflow are unsuccessful since there's no available K8s cluster.
+**Please note:** The deployment workflows are unsuccessful since there's no available K8s cluster.
 The `kubeconfig` file used here is from the local `KinD` cluster.

 ## Bookstore API Config